Investigative journalism training programme in Burkina Faso: call for applications

 As part of the Faso Medias 2 project, which aims to give journalists and civil society a greater role in the citizen-led control of public initiatives by working alongside local elected officials, CFI and UNALFA – Burkina Faso's national union of free audiovisual media outlets – are launching a call for applications for an investigative journalism training programme.

-up/presenting the investigation' training for the best participants
+- Writing up/presenting the investigation' training for the best participants in September 2017

 Criteria for selecting candidates

-interest in investigative journalism and the gathering of
+- You must justify your interest in investigative journalism and the gathering of local data.

 How to apply